john-science/python_for_scientists/classes/00_setup_and_intro/lecture_00.md

  * [Mac OS X](http://docs.python-guide.org/en/latest/starting/install/osx/)
  * [Linux](http://docs.python-guide.org/en/latest/starting/install/linux/)

 **NOTE**: The above guide also explains how to install SetupTools, Pip, and VirtualEnv.
-While these are great tools worth learning, and I highly encourage it, they are not yet necessary for this course.
+While these are great tools worth learning, and I highly encourage it, they are not yet necessary for most of this course.

 #### Anaconda